DMKCode/dotfiles/README.md

   1. Change key repeat rate / delay to fast/short in keyboard preferences
   1. Swap ESC and CAPS key in keyboard preferences (OSX Sierra now supports this)
   1. Connect iterm2 profile to dotfiles: [(instructions)](http://stackoverflow.com/a/25122646/4298624)

-## Customizing
-I certainly do NOT recommend installing all of my setup without looking through what is happening and customizing it for yourself.
-Fork this repo and update anything you like.

-Look through the shell scripts  in `setup` folder to see what programs are being installed.
-You can add or remove everything from there.
-Most likely, if you are not a VIM power user you will want to modify some of the shell and atom plugins/config to suit yours preferences.